 To expand its presence in international digital and DBS markets, EchoStar has entered into distribution and consulting agreements with international digital service providers.
 In January 1997, EchoStar entered into an agreement (the "ExpressVu Agreement") with ExpressVu, Inc. ("ExpressVu") a majority owned subsidiary of BCE, Inc. ("Bell Canada").
 The first phase of this agreement includes an initial order for 62,000 satellite receivers, and primary uplink integration payments, which combined are expected to exceed \$40.0 million.
 Pursuant to the ExpressVu Agreement, EchoStar is assisting ExpressVu with the construction of a digital broadcast center for use in conjunction with ExpressVu's DTH service, which commenced operations in September 1997, and will act as a distributor of satellite receivers and related equipment for ExpressVu's Canadian DTH service.
-Among other things, EchoStar has agreed not to provide DTH service in Canada and ExpressVu has agreed not to provide DTH service, including DBS service, in the U.S. EchoStar recognized revenues of approximately \$11.9 million related to the ExpressVu Agreement during the six months ended June 30, 1997 (included within the "DTH products and technical services" caption in the Company's statements of operations).
+Among other things, EchoStar has agreed not to provide DTH service, including DBS service, in the U.S. EchoStar recognized revenues of approximately \$11.9 million related to the ExpressVu Agreement during the six months ended June 30, 1997 (included within the "DTH products and technical services" caption in the Company's statements of operations).